esp-rs/esp-template/README.md

    -  [GitHub Codespaces]
    -  [Gitpod]

-   Dev Containers also allow flashing from the container using [web flash] and have integration with [Wokwi simulator] via the [VS Code Wokwi extension](only available in VS Code and GitHub Codespaces).
+   Dev Containers also allow flashing from the container using [web flash] and have integration with [Wokwi simulator] via the [VS Code Wokwi extension] (only available in VS Code and GitHub Codespaces).

-For a more detailed explanation about the template see [Understanding esp-template] chapter of [The Rust on ESP Book].
+For a more detailed explanation about the template, see [Understanding esp-template] chapter of [The Rust on ESP Book].

 [cargo-generate]: https://github.com/cargo-generate/cargo-generate
 [`esp-alloc`]: https://github.com/esp-rs/esp-alloc